What Is a Healthy Overhead Percentage for a Dental Practice in 2026?

 Frequently Asked Questions#

 Q1.
 What is a "good" overhead percentage for a solo GP in 2026?
 For an urban-suburban general dentist solo practice, 60 to 65 percent is the documented healthy band.
-Rural practices and those with a heavy Medicaid mix trend higher, at 65 to 72 percent, due to lower fee schedules and administrative load.
+Rural practices and those with a heavy Medicaid mix trend higher, at 65 to 72 percent, on lower fee schedules and heavier administrative load.
 Specialty practices run lower, generally 55 to 60 percent.
-The figure should be calculated on collections, exclude owner compensation, and be normalized for one-time expenses before comparison to any benchmark.
+The figure should be calculated on collections, exclude owner compensation, and be normalized for one-time expenses before any benchmark comparison.

 Q3.
 Should overhead include the dentist-owner's salary?
 No. Owner compensation is reported separately.
 Seller's discretionary earnings (SDE) recasts the practice with owner compensation treated as profit available to a buyer.
 Overhead percentage is calculated before that recast.
 Mixing the two creates double-counting and is the most common normalization error in broker-prepared financials.